Welcome to the

 Currently, the in-home testing is only available for Windows PC’s.
 The Testing Application is not compatible with Apple Macintosh’s or Google Chromebook’s.
 If you do not have access to a Windows PC, we suggest you borrow or rent one for the day of your exam.

 You must complete your PPI essay component 5 days before your scheduled exam.
 If you do not fulfill this requirement, you will be disqualified and NOT permitted to participate in the exam.
-We advise you complete this as soon as possible to avoid this situation.
-You can access your portal by visiting https://sharon.ppi-portal.com, and logging in with your email and password.
+We advise you to complete this as soon as possible to avoid this situation.
+You can access your portal by visiting http://sharon.ppi-portal.com, and logging in with your email and password.
+If you did not receive your email (automatically generated the second your registration and payment were successfully processed), please search your email box.
+The "from" address on the email is admin.ppi-portal.com.
+Your initial portal setup must be made from the link contained in this email.
+If you do not find your copy, please contact us at as soon as possible, so we are able to assist you and allowing plenty of time for your completion.

-Deadline for Registration: The deadline to register is midnight on Wednesday, October 21st, or when the maximum number of participants has been reached.
+DEADLINE for Registration: The deadline to register is midnight on Wednesday, October 21st, or when the maximum number of participants has been reached, whichever comes first.